+To deal with the points mentioned step by step, different classes of spacetimes with deformed metrics shall be considered.
+The very first of these classes will be the so-called generalized Gordon class \cite{baccetti2012gordon,gordon1923lichtfortpflanzung,visser2010acoustic}; a class of spacetimes $(\bar{\mathcal{M}},\bar{g})$ with metrics of the type

+This special class of spacetimes can be obtained directly by deforming the metric $g_{ab}$ of a given a background spacetime $(\mathcal{M},g)$, using only two different objects: Some function $f$, whose form is either known in advance or must be determined by solving the field equations of the theory, and a smooth non-vanishing co-vector field $n_{a}=g_{ab}n^{b}$, which shall be assumed to be timelike in relation to the background metric $\ensuremath{g_{ab}}$, i.e. $g_{ab}n^{b}n^{b}<0$.
+For the sake of simplicity, said vector field shall even be assumed to be normalized with respect to the background metric, so that $g_{ab}n^{a}n^{b}=-1$ applies in the present context.

-The first class that shall be considered is generally referred to as the Gordon class, which is a class of spacetimes that can be obtained by applying a so-called generalized Gordon transformation to a given background metric \cite{baccetti2012gordon,gordon1923lichtfortpflanzung,visser2010acoustic}.
-This special class of metric deformations plays an important role in describing deflections of light or sound in bodies with different optical densities or acoustic properties in both Special and General Relativity.
-Given a background metric $g_{ab}$, the metric $\bar{g}_{ab}$ lying in the Gordon class is characterized by the following decomposition relation
+A well known example of a spacetime metric, which lies in the resulting generalized Gordon class of metrics, is the so-called acoustic metric, which plays an important role in describing deflections of light or sound in bodies with different optical densities or acoustic properties in both Special and General Relativity.
+There are, however, also other important representatives of this class, many of which lie in a closely related class of metrics, the so-called generalized conformal Gordon class, which is a subclass of the generalized Gordon class with metrics of the form

-which holds under the assumptions that $n_{a}=g_{ab}n^{b}$ and $g_{ab}n^{b}n^{b}<0$; although it is usually assumed in this context that $g_{ab}n^{a}n^{b}=-1$ applies for the sake of simplicity.
-Although it seems to represent a comparatively simple class of spacetimes at first sight, the Gordon class is defined with respect to a deformation field $fn_{a}n_{b}$, which belongs to the general class of nonlinear metric deformations.
-As a consequence, the background field equations are modified in a nonlinear way, which implies that the resulting corrections are generally not easy to determine.